Year-by-Year Tax Planning

 The error is distributing income poorly across a lifetime.

 Most tax advice is delivered annually because tax reporting is annual.
+Planning, however, is not.

-This is why long-term decisions in retirement belong inside a broader integrated planning framework, where tax timing, income, and future flexibility are evaluated together instead of in isolation.
+This is why long term decisions in retirement belong inside a broader integrated planning framework, where tax timing, income, and future flexibility are evaluated together instead of in isolation.

 Frequently Asked Questions